 Rockin Green Laundry Detergent is offered in three formulas - Soft Rock, Classic Rock and Hard Rock.

 These formulas correspond to the type of water in your part of the United States.
-Detergents react differently in soft and hard water.
+Detergents react differently in depending whether your water is hard or soft.
 The hardness level of water is determined by the amount of minerals in the water.
 If you are unsure about the type of water in your local area, contact your county health department.
 Some offer free water analysis or they can give you information on how to have your water tested.
 Rockin Green has a map of the United States to help you determine which formula of their detergent you should use.